Malls part of a $3.6B sale that fell apart due to pandemic

 Following is a list of malls that were part of a $3.6 billion deal between The Simon Property Group and Taubman Realty.
-That deal has fallen apart as the coronavirus pandemic rattles the rail sector, particularly malls.
+That deal has fallen apart as the coronavirus pandemic rattles the retail sector, particularly malls.

 Beverly Center – Los Angeles, California